bahanonu/ciatah/README.md

 - Point the MATLAB path to the `calciumImagingAnalysis` folder.
 - Run `loadBatchFxns.m` before using functions in the directory.
 This adds all directories and sub-directories to the MATLAB path.
 - Type `obj = calciumImagingAnalysis;` into MATLAB command window and follow instructions that appear after to add data and run analysis.
-- Run the `calciumImagingAnalysis` class method `loadDependencies` or type `obj.loadDependencies` after initializing a `calciumImagingAnalysis` object into the command window to add Fiji to path, download CNMF/CNMF-E repositories, download/setup CVX (for CNMF/CNMF-E), and download example data.
+- Run the `calciumImagingAnalysis` class method `loadDependencies` or type `obj.loadDependencies` after initializing a `calciumImagingAnalysis` object into the command window to download and add Fiji to path, download CNMF/CNMF-E repositories, download/setup CVX (for CNMF/CNMF-E), and download example data.

 Note
-- Place in folder where MATLAB will have write permissions, as it also creates a `private` subdirectory to store some user information.
+- Place `calciumImagingAnalysis` in a folder where MATLAB will have write permissions, as it also creates a `private` subdirectory to store some user information along with downloading required external software packages.
 - `file_exchange` folder contains File Exchange functions used by `calciumImagingAnalysis`.
 If does not exist, unzip `file_exchange.zip`.
 - In general, it is best to set the MATLAB startup directory to the `calciumImagingAnalysis` folder.
 This allows `java.opts` and `startup.m` to set the correct Java memory requirements and load the correct folders into the MATLAB path.
-- If `calciumImagingAnalysis` IS NOT the startup folder, place `java.opts` wherever the startup folder is so the correct Java memory requirements are set (important for using ImageJ/Miji in MATLAB).
+- If `calciumImagingAnalysis` IS NOT the startup folder, place `java.opts` wherever the MATLAB startup folder is so the correct Java memory requirements are set (important for using ImageJ/Miji in MATLAB).
 - If it appears an old `calciumImagingAnalysis` repository is loaded after pulling a new version, run `restoredefaultpath` and check that old `calciumImagingAnalysis` folders are not in the MATLAB path.
 - This version of `calciumImagingAnalysis` has been tested on Windows MATLAB `2015b`, `2017a`, and `2018b`.
 Moderate testing on Windows and OSX (10.10.5) `2017b` and `2018b`.